The Damage Of Salmon Farming & Norway’s Salmon Mafia

 How is it, in a country leading the movement in environmental sustainability, could they allow this to happen in their own backyard?

-Why has been a routinely interventionist and prosperous government not stuck their head – in typical overreaching fashion – right into the middle into this issue?
+Why has been a routinely interventionist and prosperous government not stuck its head – in typical overreaching fashion – right into the middle of this issue?

 As you would expect, the answer is; The intrusion and intervention of grubby paws from powerfully vested interests – corruption.Admin